 - Myeloid cells – These are found in the bone marrow and develop into cells

 About PLL and HCL

-HCL and PLL are types of chronic B-cell leukaemia.
+HCL and PLL are types of chronic B-cell leukemia.
 B cells are a specific lymphocyte type that makes antibodies for our immune system.

-Along with this, HCL is a slow-growing form of leukaemia.
+Along with this, HCL is a slow-growing form of leukemia.
 It is called a “hairy cell” because the abnormal lymphocytes have hair-like projections when seen under a microscope.
 These cells multiply and so, they pile up in the bone marrow, spleen, and blood.
-And since these lymphocytes are abnormal, they don’t fight disease and infection.
+And since these lymphocytes are abnormal, they do not fight disease and infection.
 Eventually, these cells crowd out the normal healthy cells.
 Treatment is usually very effective for HCL.